-Preventing stops something from happening, while stopping ends an action already in progress.
+Preventing means stopping something before it starts.
+Stopping ends an action that is already happening.
 Preventing is proactive, and stopping is reactive.

-Understanding prevent and stop is crucial for clear communication and practical actions.
-These concepts are critical in safety, healthcare, and even daily decision-making.
-Prevention means using plans in advance to avoid harmful events.
+Knowing how to prevent and stop things is key for clear talks and actions.
+These ideas are key in safety, healthcare, and everyday choices.
+Prevention is about planning to steer clear of bad events.
 But Stopping means intervening in an ongoing event to end it.

 Prevent Vs Stop: Unpacking The Terms